 What is the Process to Apply for the Film Permit?

-You may not know where to start if this is your first time filming in the UAE or if you have never applied for a permit under the new system.
-Here are some simple steps that will help you get started:
+If you are filming in the UAE for the first time or if you have never applied for a permit under the new system, here are some simple steps that will help you get started:

 The first step is to fill out the application form to express your interest in getting the permit and regarding some details about your project.

 - Your contact details

 1. A Brief Description of the Concept of your Project